View All CPD

 CPD Requirements: The Law Society of Ontario requires lawyers and paralegals to complete 12 CPD hours, including 3 professionalism hours and up to 9 substantive hours, by December 31 of each year.
-Between January 1, 2018 and December 31, 2020, lawyers and paralegals must complete 3 professionalism hours focusing on equality, diversity and inclusion (EDI).
-Each year thereafter, they must complete 1 professionalism hour addressing EDI.
-These EDI hours count towards the 3 CPD Professionalism Hours required each year.
-See Changes to the CPD Requirement for background information on the CPD EDI Requirement.
-All credits must be reported by December 31.
+Of those 3 professionalism hours, ar least 1 hour must address issues of equality, diversity and inclusion (EDI).

 A lawyer who completes more than 12 hours of eligible CPD activities in a year is not entitled to carry over the balance into the next year.
-EDI Professionalism Hours in excess of the 3 EDI Professionalism Hours that are required between 2018-2020 or the 1 EDI Professionalism Hour required each year from 2021 onward will be automatically applied to the lawyer or paralegal’s Professionalism Hours requirement for the reporting year.
-Any Professionalism Hours in excess of the 3 Professionalism Hours required each year will be automatically applied to the lawyer or paralegal's Substantive Hours requirement for that reporting year.
-See Frequently Asked Questions about the CPD Equality, Diversity and Inclusion (EDI) Requirement.
+The 1 EDI professionalism hour required each year will be automatically applied to the lawyer or paralegal’s professionalism hours requirement for the reporting year.
+Any professionalism hours in excess of the 3 professionalism hours required each year will be automatically applied to the lawyer or paralegal's substantive hours requirement for that reporting year.
+See Frequently Asked Questions about the CPD Equality, Diversity and Inclusion (EDI) Requirement

 For additional information, please see the FAQ page on the Law Society of Ontario's website.